-In total, 35 US universities appear in the Global University Employability Ranking 2017, designed by HR consultancy Emerging and published exclusively by Times Higher Education.
+A total of 51 US universities appear in the Global University Employability Ranking 2023-24, designed by the HR consultancy Emerging and published exclusively by Times Higher Education.
 The ranking reveals which universities recruiters at top companies think are the best at preparing students for the workplace.

-The top 10 includes many of the usual suspects – Harvard University, California Institute of Technology and Stanford University – but also Boston University, which is not always found right at the top of university rankings.
+The top 10 includes many of the usual suspects – Harvard University, the California Institute of Technology and Stanford University – but also New York University, which is not always found at the top of university rankings.

-Tuition fees at American colleges vary widely, particularly for international students, so value for money arguably depends both on tuition fees and how likely graduates are to be successful in their future career.
+Tuition fees at US colleges vary widely, particularly for international students, so value for money arguably depends on both the cost of tuition and the likelihood that graduates will succeed in their future careers.

 Top universities in the world for employability

 Top universities in Australia for employability

 Top three universities in the US for graduate employability

 According to the Caltech website, a high percentage of graduates go straight into the workforce.
 Many of these students have been recruited on campus.

 The Career Development Center at the university provides networking sessions and twice-annual careers fairs to assist students in finding jobs.
 Some 150 recruiters from various fields are present at each fair.